 - 6. Click Finish to finish setting. - 7.
 Then, create a monitor resource on the other server.
 Click Add on the Monitor Resource List page. - 8.
-Select the monitor resource type (ip monitor) from the Type box and enter the monitor resource name (ipw2) in the Name box.
+Select the monitor resource type (IP monitor) from the Type box and enter the monitor resource name (ipw2) in the Name box.
 Click Next. - 9.
 The Monitor (common) window is displayed.
+Confirm that Monitor Timing is Always.

 Select one available server for Choose servers that execute monitoring.
+Click OK and Click Next.

-On the Common tab, select Add of IP Address and set an IP address of a server other than the server selected in step 9.
-Click Next.

-Select Execute only the final action for Recovery Action, LocalServer for Recovery Target, and No operation for Final action.

-- 12. Click Finish to finish setting. - · Multi target monitor resource
+- 10. The Monitor (special) window is displayed. - On the Common tab, select Add of IP Address and set an IP address of a server other than the server selected in step 9.
+Click Next. - 11.
+The Recovery Action window is displayed.
+Select Execute only the final action for Recovery Action, LocalServer for Recovery Target, and No operation for Final action. - 12.
+Click Finish to finish setting. - · Multi target monitor resource

 Creates a multi target monitor resource to check the statuses of the custom monitor resource and IP monitor resource.
 The custom monitor resource monitors communication to Microsoft Azure Service Management API.
 The IP monitor resource monitors communication between clusters that are configured with virtual machines.

 If their statuses are abnormal, execute the script in which the processing for NP resolution is described.

-For details about the multi target monitor resource, see Understanding multi target monitor resources in the Reference Guide.
+For details about the multi target monitor resource, see "Understanding multi target monitor resources" in the Reference Guide.